dtcenter/MET/docs/Users_Guide/tc-pairs.rst

 Optional arguments for tc_pairs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 5. The **-diag source path** argument indicates the TC-Pairs acceptable format data containing the tropical cyclone diagnostics dataset corresponding to the adeck tracks.
-The **source** can be set to TCDIAG, LSDIAG_RT, or LSDIAG_DEV to indicate the input diagnostics data source.
+The **source** can be set to CIRA_DIAG_RT and SHIPS_DIAG_RT to indicate the input diagnostics data source.
 The **path** argument specifies the name of a TC-Pairs acceptable format file or top-level directory containing TC-Pairs acceptable format files ending in ".dat" to be processed.

 6. The -**out base** argument indicates the path of the output file base.
 This argument overrides the default output file base (**./out_tcmpr**).